luaguides

 Reading Config Files with pl.config

-config parses several common config file formats into Lua tables:
+config parses several common config file formats into Lua tables.
+A typical INI-style file looks like this:

 # example.conf